 As a versatile engineer, Matt’s background spans software development (primarily web development), Linux system administration, penetration testing and application / cloud security.
 He thrives on tackling technical problems, but his economics background gives him a unique understanding of business constraints and incentives around security initiatives.

-Currently, as a Distinguished Engineer at Noname Security, Matt is evangelizing Noname’s ground-breaking API security platform and API security in general.
-Previously, he rolled out AppSec automation at USAA and founded 10Security.
+Currently, Matt is CTO of DefectDojo Inc. Previously, he rolled out AppSec automation at USAA and founded 10Security.
 Early in his career, Matt served as Director of Community and Operations at the OWASP Foundation, Senior AppSec Engineer at Duo Security, Senior Software Security Engineer at Pearson and Senior Product Security Engineer at Rackspace.